Sairyss/domain-driven-hexagon/README.md

 Using a single entity for domain logic and database concerns leads to a database-centric architecture.
 In DDD world domain model and persistance model should be separated.

-Since domain `Entities` have their data modeled so that it best accommodates domain logic, it may be not in the best shape to save in database.
+Since domain `Entities` have their data modeled so that it best accommodates domain logic, it may be not in the best shape to save in a database.
 For that purpose `Persistence models` can be created that have a shape that is better represented in a particular database that is used.
-Domain logic should not know anything about persistance models, and it should not care.
+Domain layer should not know anything about persistance models, and it should not care.

 There can be multiple models optimized for different purposes, for example: